AtharvaJadhav/event-management-system/README.md

 - **Real-world simulation:** Handles async, real-time event ingestion like a production system.
 - **AI at the core:** Uses LLMs for robust, flexible event parsing.
 - **Beautiful, modern UX:** Demo-ready for any audience.
+- **Date-aware:** Always parses events relative to your current date.

 ---